 The meniscus is a cartilage disc and cushion within the knee.
 Meniscus tears are common in athletes.
-If an elite athlete has surgery to remove a torn meniscus, a procedure call a partial menisectomy, then research shows that the athlete has a significant chance of developing osteoarthritis.
-To minimize the risk of developing knee arthritis, many surgeons may recommend a meniscus repair, instead of a partial menisectomy.
+Surgical removal of a the meniscus tear is referred to as a partial menisectomy.
+If an elite athlete requires a partial menisectomy, then research shows that the athlete has a significant chance of developing osteoarthritis.
+To minimize the risk of developing knee arthritis, many surgeons may recommend a meniscus repair, instead of a partial meniscectomy.
+During a meniscus repair the torn meniscus is sutured together.
+A meniscus repair may provide protection against developing arthritis from a meniscus tear.

 Knee injuries are more common in contact sports.
 Meniscus tears and ACL injuries are both very common in young football players.
 Osteoarthritis can be the end result of a severe knee injury.
 The elite athlete most at risk for osteoarthritis had a partial menisectomy, or removal of a torn meniscus.